mbiandix/radix-node-exporter/README.md

 # radix-node-exporter
-A Prometheus metrics exporter for validators nodes on the radixdlt public network.
+A Prometheus metrics exporter for a node on the radixdlt public network.